 - Debbie loves people and truly sees God’s image in them.
 She recently described herself as a hummingbird flying from flower to flower, tapping into the nectar of each precious life.
 As I’ve observed her, it’s a brilliant depiction.
 Her love of each ‘flower” eventually disarms any defensive responses and God uses her infectious joy to everywhere “spread the fragrance of the knowledge of Him”.

-- Debbie speaks to people as if they are already on her team, emphasizing the commonalities they share, rather than that which divides.
+- Debbie speaks to people as if they are already on her team, emphasizing the commonalities they share, rather than that which divide.
 She gets enough Gospel in each conversation so at its conclusion, the individual has heard it repeatedly and is nodding their head in agreement.

 Many of us will never be a Debbie.
 Each of us, created in God’s image, reflect Him differently.
 While she loves to witness, I love to disciple.
 Maybe you love to teach?
 Or to serve?
 Maybe you love to give generously with your finances or have a heart for missions?
 Or perhaps you have a gift of administration or helps?
 As Frederick Buechner said, “The place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”